-- Parents can assist the children at school in many ways (eg: reading groups, math groups, participation in event days etc) and this help is greatly appreciated by teachers. - It is a Department of Education requirement that all volunteers complete a 100 point check or a Working with Children check through Service NSW.
-At SHNPS we do prefer that parents have a Working with Children Check as it is a very simple process that is free of charge and can be done online with a follow up visit to your nearest Service NSW with proof of ID.
+- Parents can assist the children at school in many ways (eg: reading groups, math groups, participation in event days etc.) and this help is greatly appreciated by teachers. - It is a Department of Education requirement that all volunteers are required to fill in a Volunteer Declaration found on our School website under Notes and Forms.
+You will then need to be screened prior to volunteering.